sameepsi/Audits/ParsecPresale_V2.md

 ## 4. Critical vulnerabilities found in the contract
 * Constructor at line number 97 is payable and contains empty block.
 Please either put in some code which needs to be executed or remove the constructor.
 A method should only be payable if it expects to receive ether.

-  ** Comment from parsec team- **payable modifier removed, contract constructor cleaned up
+  **Comment from parsec team-** payable modifier removed, contract constructor cleaned up

 * addToWhiteList method defined at line number 293 is private and is not used anywhere.
 Because of this nobody will be able to buy tokens in first 2 hours of the sale, since first 2 hours of sale only allows whitelisted investor to put in his/her money.

 Either use this method or make this method public and usable by owner only, so that owner may be able to add senders to white list.
-    ** Comment from parsec team- **addToWhitelist private method is used in external onlyOwner methods to import whitelist chunks
+    **Comment from parsec team-** ddToWhitelist private method is used in external onlyOwner methods to import whitelist chunks

 ## 5. Medium vulnerabilities found in the contract